 Q. Does Witherell provide short-term rehab?

 A. Yes.
-Witherell provides a distinct short-term rehab program.
+The Nathaniel Witherell provides a distinct short-term rehab program.
 Approximately 90% of admissions come for short-term rehab following a hospital stay.
 Short-term rehab candidates are prioritized for admission and may range in age from 40 years to advanced ages.
 The Admissions staff is available six days a week to help expedite the admissions process.
 Short-term admissions may be accommodated within several hours.
 For more information, click here or call 203-618-4232.

 Q. Who pays for short-term rehab?